Skip to main content

 note

-The <iaas.consul.domain> and <iaas.cf.system_domain> are part of the environment configuration and it is set by the Platform Operator during the environment instalation.
+The <iaas.consul.domain> and <iaas.cf.system_domain> are part of the environment configuration and it is set by the Platform Operator during the environment installation.
 Please contact your Platform Operator for more information.

 Configuration of User Provided Certificates